Contingency Recruiters vs Retained Executive search?

 If there is an understanding of clients' business and agreement on the realistic expectations and adequate compensation from the client’s side, a contract is signed, and the first invoice equivalent to a monthly expected salary is issued.

-Additional value is in providing feedback to the employer about the impression professionals have about the company and how attractive the employer brand is.
-Even one search can make a significant impact in improving it, especially when the company is going through a transformation, and there is a lot of anxiety and rumors on the market around it.
+The last, but not the least, is the value a good consultant can provide in sharing with the client on how attractive the employer brand is based on the feedback from the industry professionals.
+Even one search can make a significant impact in improving it, especially when the company is going through a transformation, or change of the executives and there is a lot of anxiety and rumours on the market.